Maria Angela Astorch: Early life

 She was born into a comfortable family where she was the youngest of her four siblings.
 Her father, Cristóbal Cortey, sold books for a living; her mother, Catalina Astroch, was the universal heir of Pedro Miguel Astroch, under the stipulation that all of her offspring would keep her last name.
 Both parents died within four years, leaving Maria an orphan in the care of her housekeeper in Sarria.

 In 1599 she was found poisoned and left for dead.
 Her sister Isabel Astorch, who was a nun in the newly founded Capuchin Monastery in Barcelona, attended the funeral with the founder of the monastery, Angela Serafin Prat.
 Amid preparations for the funeral Maria came back to life, the miracle was attributed to the prayers of her sister Angela.

-After her revival she acquired an advanced maturity and showed tremendous potential, it gave the impression that she was a highly gifted child.
-She learned to read and to work hard; she also had a great love of reading, especially books in Latin.
+After her revival she was observed to have acquired increased maturity and potential, giving the impression that she was a highly gifted child.
+She learned to read (especially books in Latin) and worked hard.